svanderburg/node2nix/README.md

 ```

 The above instruction places a `result` symlink in the current working dir
 pointing to the build result.
-An executable part of the project can be run as
+An executable (that is part of the project) can be
-follows:
+started as follows:

 ```bash
 $ ./result/bin/node2nix